What is Pupil Premium?

 The range of provision our school may consider making for this group of pupils could include:

 - Provision of additional resources and materials to support learning

 - Additional teaching and learning opportunities provided through Continuing Professional Development from external agencies and internally.

-- Providing small group work with an experienced teacher/teaching assistant/special needs assistant focussed on overcoming gaps in learning
+- Providing small group work with an experienced teacher/teaching assistant/special needs assistant focused on overcoming gaps in learning

 - 1 – 1 support